-If you have arrived at University and have been feeling a little lost, overwhelmed and homesick, this is normal.
-It is a big thing coming to University and can be a daunting experience; particularly if it is your first time away from home.
+If you've arrived at University and been feeling a little lost, overwhelmed and homesick, this is normal.
+It's a big thing coming to University and can be a daunting experience; particularly if it's your first time away from home.

-There is no shame in feeling homesick.
+There's no shame in feeling homesick.
 It will pass but everyone is different and gets through feeling homesick at their own pace.
-Remember that it's very normal, it's completely understandable and it's okay to miss home once in a while.
+Remember it's very normal, completely understandable and it's okay to miss home once in a while.

-The most important thing to remember is that you are not on your own.
-It might seem this way but the truth is that you're not the first person to feel homesick, and there will more than likely be other students feeling the same as you.
+The most important thing to remember is that you're not on your own.
+It might seem this way but the truth is that you're not the first person to feel homesick, and there'll be other students feeling the same as you.

 Tip 1: Don't go into hiding

-If you are struggling, try to stay on campus for at least the first week.
-Don't visit home straight away because this can make your feelings worse when you are due to return.
+If you're struggling, try to stay on campus for at least the first week.
+Don't visit home straight away because this can make your feelings worse when you're due to come back to University.

 Tip 2: Visit the Students' Union